 Clarification details

 Students need to demonstrate at least two complex techniques in their program.
-Examples of complex programming techniques are given in Explanatory Note 5.
-These provide guidance about the level expectations, but are not an exhaustive list.
-Assessors may need to determine other techniques that are complex, and should indicate what these are.
+Examples of complex programming techniques are given in Explanatory Note (EN) 5.
+These provide guidance about the expectations for the level but are not an exhaustive list.
+Assessors may need to determine other techniques that are complex and should indicate what these are.

 Students are required to test and debug their program.
 Testing should be clearly documented, and the evidence should show which tests the program has passed.

-For Merit, the program should have been tested on both ‘expected’ cases and relevant ‘boundary’ cases.
-The task must provide the opportunity for ‘boundary’ cases to be tested.
+For Merit, the program should have been tested on both ‘expected’ cases and ‘boundary’ cases.
+The task must4 provide the opportunity for ‘boundary’ cases to be tested.

 For Excellence, the program needs to be flexible and robust.
 For example, using constants in place of numeric literals and the effective use of parameters.
 The program should also have been comprehensively tested.